Digital-Platform-Services/My-NS-Account/README.md

 ***

 # My NS Account
 My NS Account is an Identity and Access Management platform (IAM) designed to provide individuals access to Nova Scotian digital services.
-My NS Account provides a single, centrally managed credential and identity to users.
+This platform provides a single, centrally managed credential and identity to users.

 [Visit our wiki to learn more](https://github.com/Digital-Platform-Services/My-NS-Account/wiki).